Cancer Team Follows Through for Golf Pro

 Kindler encourages patients to seek out the program when they’re first diagnosed, so they can have expert guidance throughout the course of their illness.
 Mesothelioma generally develops 20 to 50 years after asbestos exposure, and many patients will be at an advanced stage when the diagnosis is confirmed.

 The tests confirmed that Nelson’s mesothelioma was confined to his right chest cavity.
 The first major step in his treatment was a surgical procedure called an extended pleurectomy and decortication, to remove the tumor cells from inside of his chest wall and the surface of his lung, including the lining of the sac around the heart and part of his right diaphragm (the breathing muscle that separates the chest cavity from the abdomen).
 The other surgical option would have been to remove the entire lung along with the tumor instead of 'peeling' it away.
-The procedure was performed by Wickii Vigneswaran, MD, associate chief of cardiac and thoracic surgery, who operates on 30 to 40 mesothelioma patients each year--many times more than most thoracic surgeons do.
-He says that while the type of surgery Nelson had is more challenging, it can eradicate 95 to 98 percent of the tumor tissue while allowing the patient to keep both lungs.
-"When patients are candidates for this surgery, it can not only lengthen their life but improve its quality," he said.
+Though the procedure Nelson had is more challenging, it can eradicate 95 to 98 percent of the tumor tissue while allowing the patient to keep both lungs.

 Kindler says that like peeling the pith off an orange, the procedure Nelson received almost always leaves some tumor cells behind.
 His surgery was followed by a series of chemotherapy treatments, three weeks apart, that he was able to receive in Omaha under her direction.
 Now he visits Chicago every few months, working around the golf season, for follow-up blood tests and specialized CT scans to check for tumor growth.
 If it returns, Nelson expects further chemotherapy, potentially as part of a clinical trial.